 32. Ickis, Krumm, and Oblina from Aaahh!!!
 Real Monsters

 Ickis, Krumm, and Oblina are three young monsters who attend The Monster Academy, where they learn how to scare humans.
-Each one of the three friends has his own methods of scaring humans.
-For example, Ickis has the ability to grow bigger, while Krumm is so filthy and outrageous smelly that he can make humans scream without lifting a finger.
+Each one of the three friends has his methods of scaring humans.
+For example, Ickis can grow bigger, while Krumm is so filthy and outrageously smelly that he can make humans scream without lifting a finger.
 As for Oblina, her favorite method of scaring people is to reach within herself and pull out her internal skinny organs.
 IMO, her technique is the best, plus she has considerable talent for shapeshifting into various terrifying forms.

 31. Gargoyle from Inhumanoids

 When Gargoyle first hatched from his egg, the first thing he did was start murdering and eating the rest of the hatchings.
 Yeah, we got to see him in the episode rip the arm off one of his next-mates and eat it!
 He is that horrific.
 Gargoyle has a giant tooth-filled jaw, a single eye, and an exposed digestive system.
 This guy constantly wants to eat everything he sees.
 You got to love him for that.
 He is also very powerful and fought on par with Metlar, who is the main antagonist of the Inhumanoids cartoon show.
 He only lost due to getting distracted.

 30. Swamp Beast from Monster in my Pocket: The Big Scream